Sher-Chowdhury/codingbee_docs/categories/kubernetes/04_pods/pods.md

 ## Hello world - Part 1
 In this walkthrough we will get an Apache web server (container) running inside our kube cluster.
 In Kubernetes we build objects.
 There are different types (aka kind) of objects, Pods, Services, Deployments,....etc.
 In our hello-world example we'll start by building a Pod object.

-**Pod:** A pod is the fundamental building block in Kubernetes.
-A pod main purpose is to house one or more containers.
+**Pod:** A pod main purpose is to house one or more containers.
+In kubernetes you can only run container inside pods.
+That makes pods the fundamental building block in Kubernetes.
 At the moment, we don't have any pods in our kubecluster:

 ```bash
 $ kubectl get pods
 No resources found.
 ```

-In kubernetes, you create an object by first writing a yaml config file, and then feeding that config file into kubectl.
-So here's our pod object file's yaml content:
+You create an object by first writing a yaml config file, and then feeding that config file into the kubectl command.
+So here's our pod's yaml content:

 ```yaml
 ---